List of Live PD episodes

-The following is a list of Live PD episodes, a television series that follows police officers in the course of their nighttime patrols, live broadcasting select encounters with the public.
+This is a list of episodes of Live PD, a television series that follows police officers during their nighttime patrols, live broadcasting select encounters with the public.

-The A&E network series premiered on October 28, 2016, with an initial order from A&E for eight two-hour episodes.
-On February 1, 2017, A&E announced that the season would be expanded to 21 episodes.
-The first season concluded on August 19, 2017, after 62 episodes, and the second season premiered on October 6, 2017 On July 20, 2018, it was announced by host Dan Abrams that an extra two-hour episode would precede the premiere of Nightwatch Nation on A&E on Thursday August 16, 2018, at 8pm EDT.
-A second episode then continued on the air from 10:56pm EDT to midnight EDT following the Nightwatch Nation premiere.
-The second season concluded on August 25, 2018, after 82 episodes.
-The third season premiered on September 21, 2018; prior to the season's premiere, A&E announced the series had been renewed through 2019 for an additional 150 episodes.
-On Thursday, November 1, 2018, a special bonus episode aired from 8pm EDT to 10pm EDT and served as a lead-in for the second season premiere of Live PD Presents: PD Cam.
-On Wednesdays, December 5 & December 12, 2018, special bonus episodes aired opposite to the premiere episodes of "Border Live" on Discovery Channel from 8pm EST to 10pm EST. On Thursday, January 3, 2019, a special bonus episode aired from 8pm EST to 10pm EST and served as a lead-in for the fifth season premiere of 60 Days In.
-On Thursday, October 17, 2019, a special bonus episode aired from 8pm EDT to 10pm EDT and served as a lead-in for the series premier of spin-off series Live PD: Wanted.
+The A&E network series premiered on October 28, 2016, with an initial order of eight two-hour episodes.
+On February 1, 2017, A&E announced that the season would consist of 21 episodes.
+The first season of the show ended on August 19, 2017, after 62 episodes.
+The second season began on October 6, 2017.
+On July 20, 2018, host Dan Abrams announced that a two-hour special would air before the premiere of Nightwatch Nation on A&E on August 16, 2018, at 8pm EDT.
+The second episode aired from 10:56 p.m. to midnight EDT, following the premiere of Nightwatch Nation.
+The second season ended on August 25, 2018, with a total of 82 episodes.
+The third season premiered on September 21, 2018.
+A&E announced the renewal of the series through 2019 for an additional 150 episodes before the season's premiere.
+On November 1, 2018, a special bonus episode aired from 8pm to 10pm EDT as a lead-in for the second season premiere of Live PD Presents: PD Cam.
+On December 5 and 12, 2018, special bonus episodes aired alongside the premiere episodes of "Border Live" on Discovery Channel from 8pm to 10pm EST. On January 3, 2019, a special bonus episode aired from 8pm to 10pm EST as a lead-in for the fifth season premiere of 60 Days In.
+On October 17, 2019, a special bonus episode aired from 8pm to 10pm EDT as a lead-in for the premiere of the spin-off series Live PD: Wanted.